Step One: Review Your College Experience

 - Have you received promotions that demonstrate achievement?

 - Have you received any awards or certificates that relate to your job objective?

 - Have you identified the top five skill requirements for the position you want?

 Step Six: Put Your Résumé to the Test

-Have those who know you best (i.e., friends and family) review your résumé and give you an honest opinion about its effectiveness.
-The staff at the Career Crossings Office can also review your résumé and answer any questions you may have about preparing and presenting your résumé.
-We offer individual appointments and workshops to help you with any job search related needs.
-Stop by to see us in the Spes Unica Building, Room 114, or contact us at (574) 284-4775 or email@example.com.
+Have at least one person review your résumé and give you an honest opinion about its effectiveness.
+The staff at the Career Crossings Office can review your résumé and answer any questions you may have about preparing and presenting your résumé.
+Stop by to see us in the Spes Unica Building, Room 114, or contact us at (574) 284-4775 or email@example.com to schedule an appointment.

 The Winning Résumé!

 The ultimate test of your résumé will be adapting it to fit multiple positions for which you apply.
 Being able to format and reformat your résumé based upon individual employers’ needs will be the ultimate challenge.
 This is why it is crucial to review each job that you apply for and spend quality time on developing a résumé that will target each job.
 This will show the employers that you have taken the time to think about their needs and how your experiences and skills relate to their qualifications.
 One method for doing this is to highlight the key qualifications in the job description and use them as the base of your résumé.
 By doing so, you can clearly communicate in the employer’s language that you have what it takes to get the job done!